Skip to content

 Physical Architecture

 If an object hangs from three lines of known length, its position in 3D space is fully determined.
 This is the principle of operation behind a Cable Driven Paralell Robot (CDPR).
 However to make it slightly more practical in a household setting, we use four lines so that our work area will be rectangular.
 The four motorized spools referred to here as anchors are mounted in the corners of a room.
-Where they meet, we could place the gripper, but in order to keep the lines mostly clear of people and furniture, we hang the gripper from a passive object we call the gantry by a fifth, vertical line.
+Where they meet, we could place the gripper, but in order to keep the lines mostly clear of people and furniture, we hang the gripper from a passive object we call the gantry1 by a fifth, vertical line.
 We lose some positional control, in exchange for making it slightly easier to live with.

 Software Architecture